 From Eq. \eqref{eq:effective rule}, it is clear that the effective treatment is governed by multiple scores.
-Therefore, RDDs under interference can be reframed as a \qq multiscore design" \citep{rear, wong}.
-It is worth noting, however, that in typical multiscore RDDs, the individual treatment is assigned based on multiple individual scores (e.g., math and reading test scores, \citealp{matsudaira}).
-Here, on the other hand, the first component of the effective treatment, i.e., the individual treatment $D_i$, is determined by the individual score, which is assumed to be a one-dimensional variable $X_i$, and the second component, i.e., the neighborhood treatment $G_i$, is determined by the scores of units in the interference set $\bm{X}_{\mathcal{S}_i}$.
+Therefore, RDDs under interference can be reframed as a \qq multiscore design" \citep{rear}.
+As opposed to typical multiscore RDDs, where the individual treatment is assigned based on multiple individual scores (e.g., math and reading test scores, \citealp{matsudaira}), here the first component of the effective treatment, the individual treatment $D_i$, is determined by the individual one-dimensional score $X_i$, and the second component, the neighborhood treatment $G_i$, is determined by the scores of units in the interference set $\bm{X}_{\mathcal{S}_i}$.
 Thus, the effective treatment is determined by multiple scores of the same variable on different units.

 Let us define the multiscore space $\mathcal{X}_{i\smallN_i} \subseteq \mathbb{R}^{|\mathcal{S}_i| +1}$ as the space of all elements $(x_i, \bm{x}_{\smallN_i})$.
 The effective treatment rule defines a partition of $\scorespace$ into \emph{effective treatment regions}, defined as